 Yearly Theme | 2018

 The purpose of our theme for this year is to understand God's role in our lives through grace, and to understand how that grace prompts us to growth and to action.
-God's grace is more than just underserved goodness; it is a demonstration of ethics.
-We are created in the image of a God who is loving, giving, caring and gracious, and he shows us how we were created to live.
-Titus 2 provides us with a great template for growing in our relationship with God and understanding our ultimate purpose in life: to become a people for God's own possession who are zealous for good works.
+God's grace is more than just underserved goodness; it is a demonstration of how we ought to live.
+We are created in the image of a God who is loving, giving, caring and gracious, and his example shows us what true life looks like.
+Titus 2 provides us with a template for growing in our relationship with God and understanding our ultimate purpose in life: to become a people for God's own possession who are zealous for good works.

 Q1 (MARCH - MAY 2018)